 Nordea Group companies

-Nordea Life Assurance may share data with Nordea Bank AB (publ), excluding customers’ health data.
-This sharing of data is based on the fact that Nordea Bank AB (publ), Finnish Branch, acts as an agent for Nordea Life Assurance, handling all customer-facing communication, such as selling and managing insurance policies.
-Nordea Bank AB (publ) and Nordea Life Assurance thus use some of the same customer relationship management systems.
-This means that Nordea Bank AB (publ) and Nordea Life Assurance act as a controller together.
+Based on legislation governing insurance companies, Nordea Life Assurance may share data with Nordea Bank Abp, excluding customers’ health data.
+Nordea Bank Abp acts as an agent for Nordea Life Assurance, handling customer-facing communication, including selling and managing insurance policies.
+Nordea Bank Abp and Nordea Life Assurance thus use some of the same customer relationship management systems.

 Nordea Life Assurance collaborates with partners in order to offer products and services to customers.
-Our partners have been chosen carefully and we have contracts that include the processing of personal data in place with selected suppliers.
+We have chosen our partners carefully and we have contracts that govern the processing of personal data in place with selected suppliers.

 5. How Nordea Life Assurance protects your personal data

 Keeping your personal data safe and secure is at the centre of how we do business.
 We use appropriate technical, organisational and administrative security measures to protect any information we hold from loss, misuse and unauthorised access, disclosure, alteration and destruction.